 One of the most common forms of identity theft is credit card identity theft.
 Let’s say someone somehow got access to your credit card information, they can use it to make unauthorized purchases.
-Other ways fraudsters can access your credit card information is by data breaches, physical theft, credit card skimmers on online retail stores.
+Other ways fraudsters can access your credit card information are through data breaches, physical theft, and credit card skimmers in online retail stores.

 Mail theft has been around long before the rise of social media and online shopping networks.
 Identity thieves have been going through people’s identities to sensitive data.
 Mails contain all kinds of sensitive information like bank and credit card statements or other personal documents.
 If someone somehow accesses your email account, they can have access to loads of information.